The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Employees apply for coverage through a Payroll Exemption Policy Form and depending on the circumstances, may need to provide documentation to their agency which will be maintained in the strictest confidence.

-The Human Resources Division (HRD) annually publishes a three year holiday schedule for Executive Department employees.
-There are special instructions in the holiday memo which address what happens when a holiday falls on a weekend.
+Human Resources (HRD) publishes a holiday schedule memo for Executive Department employees.
+There are special instructions in the memo which address what happens when a holiday falls on a weekend.

 Three Personal Days** are awarded each calendar year